SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Group/UpdatePositionForGroup/README.md

 #Update Position at Runtime

-This sample demonstrate how to update position for a group at runtime.
-You can change the position of the node group similar to node.
+This sample demonstrates how to update the position for a group at runtime.
+Change the position of the node group similar to the node.

 ## Prerequisites